Going into Administration

 They are associated with medium to larger companies due to cost and scale.

-Please contact HBG Advisory and request a FREE Virtual meeting safe and private in the privacy of your home or workplace, Or call our national helpline on 0800 612 5448 for confidential support.
+Please contact the team at HBG Advisory and request a FREE virtual meeting safe and private in the privacy of your home, workplace, or call our national helpline on 0800 612 5448 for confidential support.

 Purpose of the Administrator

 The purpose of appointing an Administrator to a company remains to achieve one of three objectives:-

 - Rescue the company as a going concern;

 - Obtain a better realisation for companies creditors for distribution when compared to a company voluntary liquidation;

 - Realise property belonging to a company, so to distribute monies to the creditors of the company who are preferential & secured creditors.

 A company entering Administration, therefore, indicates operating of the business transfers legally to an appointed Administrator.

 Legally in the UK, an Administrator must be a licensed insolvency practitioner.
 The courts instigate the appointment, your company’s creditors, or the directors of the company.